FabrizioMusacchio/DEVONthink_Image_Toolbox/README.md

 * `Image auto-rename and annotate.applescript`

 renames the selected images according the scheme `img######`, i.e., the new names will consist of "`img`" and a number.
-The number will be increased every time the script is run, so that each renamed image file gets a **unique file name**.
+The number will be increased every time the script is run.
+In this way, each renamed image file gets a **unique file name**.
 This reduces file name ambiguity which, e.g., becomes a crucial point while using DEVNthink's _WikiLinks_ feature.
 It also makes images better distinguishable from other files while searching.

 The original file names will be stored as a Finder comment and the script offers the following options: